-Naturalisation and registration in Jersey
+Naturalisation and registration applications

+You need to meet certain rules before you can apply.
+These are available on the GOV.UK website.
 This guidance also applies to applications made in Jersey.

 Apply for naturalisation

 You can apply for naturalisation if you’ve lived in the United Kingdom (UK) or Islands for five years or more, or are married to a British citizen and have lived in the UK or Islands for three years or more.

 You must also have passed the Citizenship Test and meet the English language requirement.

 You can download a naturalisation pack below.
 This pack explains what you'll need to submit with your application.
 Details for postal and hand delivery of applications and how to pay can be found in this pack.